andreban/fpgrowth-rs/README.md

 # fpgrowth-rs

-An implementation of the [FP Growth][1] data mining algorithm in pure Rust.
+An implementation of the [FP Growth][1] data mining algorithm in Rust.

 ## Example usage